robinsr/robinsr.github.io/_drafts/2016-05-07-vanilla-es6-spa-1.md

 });
 {% endhighlight %}

 Gulp breaks down your automation into a series of tasks that are strung together using streams.
 Our tasks are a) transform the source into es5 using babelify and the es2015 preset for babelify, b) concat the files into a bundle, c) write the bundle to `build/bundle.js`.
-Because browserifty returns a readable stream and not a vinyl stream, which gulp works with, there is an extra step using `vinyl-source-stream` to do the conversion (NOTE: gulp 4 will take care of this without the extra step)
+Because browserifty returns a readable stream and not a vinyl stream, which gulp works with, there is an extra step using `vinyl-source-stream` to do the conversion (NOTE: gulp 4 will take care of this without the extra step).

-Now that the js is taken care of, lets do the styles.

-{% highlight bash %}
-npm i -S gulp-sass
-{% endhighlight %}

-{% highlight javascript %}
-// gulpfile.js

-var sass = require('gulp-sass')

-gulp.task('styles', function () {
-  return gulp.src('./styles/style.scss')
-    .pipe(sass())
-    .pipe(gulp.dest('./build'));
-})
-{% endhighlight %}

-This will read the `.scss` file, pipe it through the sass compiler and write the result to `build/style.css`.

 We can do a few more things in our gulpfile to make work a little easier.
 First we'll define a default task that runs both our previously defined tasks.
 Then we'll define a watch task that will run when a file changes.

 {% highlight javascript %}
 // gulpfile.js

-gulp.task('default', ['js', 'styles']);
+gulp.task('default', ['js']);

 gulp.task('watch', function () {
-  return gulp.watch('./src/**/*.{js,scss}', ['default']);
+  return gulp.watch('./src/**/*.js', ['default']);
 });
 {% endhighlight %}

-Running `gulp watch` will start a long running process to start our default task whenever a file changes, and running just `gulp` will start `js` and `styles` tasks.
+Running `gulp watch` will start a long running process to start our default task whenever a file changes, and running just `gulp` will start the `js` task.
 Go ahead and start that process and let it run while we work on our modules.

 ### The HTML scaffolding